Solamente0/bunny-stream-android/bunny-stream-camera-upload/README.md

 }
 ```

-If you don't want to use default UI controls you can hide them using `hideDefaultControls()` and control the streaming by calling functions from `RecordingView` interface that `BunnyRecordingView` implements.
+If you don't want to use default UI controls you can hide them using `hideDefaultControls()` and control the streaming by calling functions from `StreamCameraUploadView` interface that `BunnyRecordingView` implements.

 Full usage example and permissions handling can be found in demo app.